LFKoning/best-practices/production_code.md

 ## Logging beats printing

 Incorporating logging into your code really helps others understand what is going on when running your code.
-Logging has numerous advantages over simply printing output to the screen:
+Logging has numerous advantages over simply printing output to the terminal:

 1. Logging allows the user to determine where the logs go to, printing only goes to the terminal.
-2. Logging implements different levels (ex. `ERROR`, `WARNING`, `INFO`, `DEBUG`), printing does not allow such differentiation.
+2. Logging allows you to use different levels (ex. `ERROR`, `WARNING`, `INFO`, `DEBUG`), printing does not allow such differentiation.
 3. Logs are formatted in a nice and consistent manner.

-It is easy to incorporate logging into your code:
+It is very easy to incorporate logging into your code, here are some examples:

 ```python
 # Import the logging module into your codebase